Wharton Public Library, NJ

 Looking for a specific topic or genre?

-Search the Young Adult Library Services Association (YALSA) database of book award winners, nominees, and book lists selected for teens aged 12-18.
-In addition to YALSA's own lists, the database also includes the past five years' worth of winning and recommended titles from:
+Browse the Young Adult Library Services Association (YALSA) lists and archives for book award winners, nominees, and other suggested reading for teens aged 12-18.
+In addition to YALSA's lists, you can find other award winning books at:

 • Rise: A Feminist Book Project (formerly Amelia Bloomer Book List)